Hosamane/Conve-app/README.md

 # Conve-Chat-App 🚀

 Welcome to the **Conve-Chat-App**! 👋 This project is a full-stack responsive chat application built for real-time communication using modern web technologies.
-Whether you want to chat in groups or one-on-one, share files, or just have a fun conversation with emojis, this app has you covered.
+Whether you want to chat in groups or one-on-one or just have a fun conversation with emojis, this app has you covered.

 ## 🛠️ Tech Stack